sablier-labs/docs/docs/reference/airdrops/01-diagrams.md

   FactoryMerkleVCA -->> MerkleVCA: Deploy a new contract
 ```

-And this is how a typical claim flow looks like for recipients: Transfer
+And this is how a typical claim flow looks like for recipients:

 ```mermaid
 sequenceDiagram